A liturgical resource of the Catholic Archdiocese of Melbourne

 Practical ideas for group leaders to employ in connecting Scripture and daily life, with suggestions for music and environment

 • What opportunities does your community provide during Lent for examination of conscience, recognition of sin (both personal and social) and forgiveness and reconciliation?
-Can the elect become involved in some aspects of this?
+Can the elect become involved in these opportunities?

 Exploring the Word (Archive)